arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.04.16
+>All good things must come to an end.

+The origin of this optimism? *Troilus and Criseyde*, a rollicking romance set during the Siege of Troy.
+I Wikipedia'd the story today for no particular reason (I read it last term for En121).

 ### 02.03.16
 Whilst writing a political science paper for some fun school stuff, I happened across the following lines: